0dayResearchLab/angrPT/README.md

 # What is angrpt?
-A cross platform framework to recover driver's communication interface.
-It aims to recover communication interface for fuzzing a kernel driver.

-angrpt was implemented using angr and radare2, and generates json files to perform effective fuzzing.
-That is, it can extract the interface information and constraints of the wdm driver very easily and quickly without any further inefficient manual work.
+**AngrPT** recover the Windows Driver's DeviceIoControl Interface.
+It can provide the Constraint of IoControlCode for get higher coverage in Fuzzing Process.

+**AngrPT** also analyze global variable dependencies between iocontrol codes.

+It based on [IREC](https://github.com/kirasys/irec) and improve the IREC's limitations.

 ### Components of angrPT